cjp-engr/cj-flutter-news-app-w-firebase/README.md

 # News app with Firebase

-This application can display the news by category and search and can save news for future reading.
-Other feature includes weather application which user can see the current weather condition by searching the city.
+This application can display the news by category and search, and can save news for future reading.
+Other feature includes weather application which the user can see the current weather condition by searching the city.

 ![](https://github.com/cjp-engr/cj-flutter-project-files/blob/main/news_app_with_firebase/news%20app.gif)